tylerneylon/dbgcheck/readme.md

 In addition most (but currently not all) error detection is synchronous so that breakpoints can be placed within `dbgcheck.c` to provide a way to either print a stack trace or use an interactive debugger to gain insight into the error.

+This library works on windows, mac, and ubuntu.

 ## Memory checks